 This method is attributed to Beaman & Kingsbury (1981), who determined the sticky pad method as being representative of between 2 and 7 days of dust deposition.
 (Beaman & Kingsbury ‘Assessment of Nuisance from Deposited Particulates Using a Simple and Inexpensive Measuring System’, Clean Air, Vol.11, No. 2 pp77-81, 1981).
 The method can be relatively non-intrusive which makes it popular in areas where conspicuous monitoring is likely to cause problems.

-CL Voelcker have experience in undertaking projects using a number of the methods outlined above.
+ESG has experience in undertaking projects using a number of the methods outlined above.
 The work normally takes the form of an initial baseline survey of dust conditions in an area and then surveying during and after a project has been completed in order to indicate whether activities result in an increase in the levels of nuisance dust.